Published:

 David Nevins co-founded Simeon Cloud in 2020 with Jeff Nevins and Josh Wittman, revolutionizing Microsoft 365 with automation.
 A tech visionary, he enhances IT practices and shares insights on MSP Unplugged and M365 Distilled.

 The General Data Protection Regulation (GDPR) is one of the most important data protection and personal privacy laws in effect right now.
-While it’s an EU law, GDPR affects businesses all over the world by introducing entirely new international standards for collecting and storing personal information digitally.
+While it’s an EU law, GDPR affects businesses all over the world by introducing new international standards for collecting and storing personal information digitally.

 Being unable to comply with GDPR regulations can lead to fines of up to 10 million euros or 2% of your entire global yearly turnover.
-With a price that steep, understanding and following these new regulations are a priority.
+With a price that steep, understanding and following these new regulations is a priority.

 This article covers: